 Q: How do children react to your designs and patterns?
 Does this reaction differ from how their parents react?

 A: I like to think that both kids and adults like my designs and patterns.
 I think I strive to make it fun and playful without looking too "baby".

 Q: What is your favourite current pattern to work with?

 A: The banana print has been a bestseller this season!
 I didn't design that one, but the fabric is great.
 I like to design my own fabric, but when I see something amazing that already exists, I use that as well!

 Q: Which was your favourite photo we shot in studio together?
 Why does this photo stand out for you?

 A: I loved the photos of the kiddos in their matching banana outfits!
 I think the girls took a little while to get out of their shell, but once they did they were so cute and silly.
 You did a great job coaching them!

 Q: Can you share a challenge of designing clothing in the Montreal market?
 How are you able to overcome this?

 A: I sell mainly online so most of my stuff is getting shipped off to the US and overseas.
 I sell at a lot of local sales likes Puces Pop though.
 The locals seem to enjoy it so I don't know if there is a challenge.
 I think Montrealers are more open minded about weird prints and colours, so it's actually a good thing!

-This article about Portrait and Product Photography was written by Montreal photographer Selena Phillips-Boyle.
+This Life by Selena Photography blog post about portrait photography was produced by Montreal photographer Selena Phillips-Boyle.